Let’s travel back in time for a moment.

 I know that what I personally am craving right now is a deep breath.
 A clean slate.
 A fresh start.
 A blank space so I have room to create something new.

-I’m going to be doing this deliberately as we count down to the new year– putting away holiday decorations, organizing drawers, hauling loads of things to a donation center.
+I’m going to be doing this deliberately as we count down to the new year– putting away the abundance of holiday decorations using a service similar to Boombox Storage considering there is NO space, organizing drawers, hauling loads of things to a donation center.
 I’m tucking away pretty and even beloved things to make a little spot of fresh air with just one vase of white tulips.

 Want to join me?
 I made a brand-new video series in my new home to help you clear things out so you can start off 2017 with a sense of clarity, possibility, and lots of big deep breaths.
 It’s totally free and you can even binge-watch all three videos if you sign up right now at https://www.declaredominion.com/freshstart/ It goes away soon though, so don’t wait!